+IE outside, and fill it up with the following.

-- □ the winning ticket stubs - □ any unsold tickets - $\hfill\square$ a record of prizes, prize values, and all income generated by the raffle - $\hfill\square$ any other records you kept - □ this Start Simple raffle checklist (with all the correct boxes checked!) - $\hfill\square$ a list of where you donated your proceeds
+the winning ticket stubs

+any unsold tickets

+a record of prizes, prize values, and all income generated by the raffle

+any other records you kept

+this Start Simple raffle checklist (with all the correct boxes checked!)

+a list of where you donated your proceeds